Want to build the kind of organisation that supports and helps parents be parents?

 Let’s put it this way – your management team will either make or break any initiative you have around changing your culture.

-Management must also work hard to “lose control” if they haven’t already – this means trusting talented people and giving guard rails for people to work within, but leaving them mostly alone to get the job done.
+Management must work hard to “lose control” if they haven’t already.
+This means trusting talented people and giving guard rails for people to work within, but leaving them mostly alone to get the job done.
 A parent working only a few hours during the school hours for example, must be left to get their job done.
 And I tell you what, they’ll likely deliver more than if they spent their “full-time” hours in the office.

 It’s no longer about hours work, but more about outcomes delivered – and this is a VERY hard concept for most managers to adjust to.
 We can help.